r-box/boxr/README.md

 ## Contributing

 Always very welcome\!
-If you’d like to submit a pull request for a new feature, ideally it would be documented, come with an addtion to [NEWS.md](https://r-box.github.io/boxr/news/index.html), and have a test or two.
+If you’d like to submit a pull request for a new feature, ideally it would be documented, come with an addition to [NEWS.md](https://r-box.github.io/boxr/news/index.html), and have a test or two.
 This project has a standard [Code of Conduct](https://r-box.github.io/boxr/CONDUCT.html).